 One of the most important things that you can do when growing a contracting business is understand fully that the process isn’t one that will happen quickly.
 Even the most successful companies all started out small.
 Their growth didn’t happen instantaneously – instead, it happened organically over great periods of time.

-Managing your expectations with regards to both the rate at which your company is growing and the direction it’s moving in will ultimately help you stay focused on your long-term goals.
+Managing your expectations with regard to both the rate at which your company is growing and the direction it’s moving in will ultimately help you stay focused on your long-term goals.
 You’ll be more likely to make better decisions because you’ll understand you aren’t playing the lottery.
 Growing a contracting business isn’t a “get rich quick” scheme.
-If anything, it’s an investment in both you and your company’s futures.
+If anything, it’s an investment in both you and your employees' futures.

 No matter what type of company you’re talking about, two of the biggest factors that are associated with growing a business include both time management and lost wages.
 If your employees aren’t effectively managing their time, they aren’t reaching their maximum possible earnings potential.
 With more employees to keep track of your old methods of time tracking might not effectively get the job done.